uhasker/getting-things-done-in-next-js/src/chapter1/06-classes.md

 ### Defining Classes

 Instead of manually constructing objects, you can also use classes.
-We will not write our own classes in this book since we adopt a functional style, so we will keep this as brief as possible.
+We will not write our own classes in this book since we adopt a functional style, so we will keep this section as brief as possible.

 Nevertheless, you still have to roughly understand what a class is in order to use the pre-built classes like `Error` or `Map` that we will discuss in the following sections.